 The main thing to remember is that hair loss isn’t usually a symptom of anything serious (excluding things like chemotherapy treatments that you’ll already be aware of).
 Once you sort out the root imbalance, your hair loss will right itself again.

-In fact, it has a variety of causes — everything from male and female pattern baldness to an imbalanced diet, traumatic events, periods of ill health, and simple stress.
+In fact, hair loss has a variety of potential causes — everything from male and female pattern baldness to dietary deficiencies, traumatic events, periods of illness, and simple stress.
 It’s often the result of something putting a strain on your body, which disrupts your hair’s natural growth cycle.

-The good news is that there’s plenty of treatments available and one of the best preventions is simply taking care of yourself.
+But there are plenty of treatments available, and one of the best prevention methods is simply taking care of yourself.
 Love your hair?
 Love yourself, and your luscious locks will follow suit.